 Various shapes in knuckle reading

 Only the middle knuckles are used when deciphering the shape.
 A smooth knuckle will have the skin stretched across and appears flat with no raised bumps or ridges.
 If the knuckle has raised bumps, they might be firm, soft or average to the touch.
-The dented knuckle looks like a doughnut or as if the middle area has been pushed in.
-A furrowed knuckle is like the dented one, but the indent is long and vertical, which looks something like a tyre track.
-I call this type of knuckle the trench.
+The dented knuckle looks like a doughnut, or the middle area has been pushed in.
+A furrowed knuckle is like the dented one, but the indent is long and vertical, which looks like a tyre track or a trench.

 What do they mean?

 The smooth knuckle represents precisely what it is, a smooth life.
-It shows the subject has the right attitude and has had an easy life so far.
+It shows the person has the right attitude and easy life (thus far).
 The more raised the knuckle, the more experiences are shown.
 For example, if the raised knuckle feels average to the touch, they are knowledgeable and have a busy life.
 If it is firm, it shows accomplishments, confidence and success.
 However, if the raised knuckle is soft, the person is indecisive and might feel overwhelmed by disappointments.
 The trenched or dented knuckle shows there have been pressures or confusing times in life.
 The efforts so far have come unrewarded.
 Hard work is needed to bring success.

 Each knuckle might have a different shape, or they might all be the same looking.
-Remember to judge each one based on past, or present and what each finger represents.
+Remember to judge each one based on past or present and what each finger represents.
 So the index is about career, and the middle finger reveals the finances.
-The ring finger tells details about relationships and the little finger about your negotiating skills.
+The ring finger details relationships and the little finger is about your negotiating (communication) skills.

 - Smooth knuckles show you’re doing well in that area.

-- Average raised knuckles are telling that you need to put in a bit more effort.
+- Average raised knuckles show that you need to put in more effort.

-- Firm raised knuckles depict your success so far and you can go even further.
+- Firm, and raised knuckles depict your success, and you can go even further.
 (Usually in the shape of a tyre track).

-- Soft raised knuckles mean that you need to knuckle down and forge ahead.
+- Soft raised knuckles mean you need to knuckle down and forge ahead to succeed.

-- The dented and trenched knuckle is telling that you need to do whatever it takes to remove obstacles and to prioritise your goals.
+- The dented and trenched knuckle (like a doughnut) tells that you need to do whatever it takes to remove obstacles and prioritise your goals.

 Symbols and signs on the knuckles

 The symbols used in knuckle reading range from warriors to flags and signs like the fish.
 The warrior is like a stick man who represents a feeling, action or a person.
 It is the warriors’ posture or position that tells us the story.
-For example, the warrior might look like it’s jumping up depicting winning, or it might be slouching like it’s defeated.
+For example, the warrior might look like it’s jumping up, depicting winning or slouching like it’s defeated.

 Meanings of the warrior shapes